Power Transfer between Two Antenna Arrays in the Near Field: Numerical Results and Discussions

-In Fig. \ref{fig:RIS_mag}, we see that the RIS excitation becomes more even with $\big|\vv_1\big|$ compared to $\vv_1$.
-Note that even though the non-PEM AMAF beam points to the RIS center, the smaller distance dependent propagation losses to the closer RIS elements numbered between 20 to 40 in Fig. \ref{fig:RIS_mag} capture more RF energy than the RIS center elements numbered between 50 to 70.
+In Fig. \ref{fig:RIS_mag} we plot the RIS amplitude profile for $\vv_1$ and $\big|\vv_1\big|$ at the focal length $F_{\rm end}=110$ because of its favorable RIS radiation pattern, as we'll see in the next paragraph and in Fig. \ref{fig:RIS_pat}.
+In Fig. \ref{fig:RIS_mag} we see that the RIS excitation becomes more even with $\big|\vv_1\big|$ compared to $\vv_1$.
+Notice that even though the tilted AMAF non-PEM beam is pointed to the RIS center, the RIS elements numbered from 42 to 52 (closer to the tilted AMAF) in Fig. \ref{fig:RIS_mag} capture more RF energy than the RIS center elements numbered from 62 to 72, because of smaller distance dependent losses and larger RIS element response near the boresight.
+However, since $\big|\vv_1\big|$ is the non-PEM, $\big|\big|\Tm|\vv_1|\big|\big|=-23.9 ~{\rm dB}$ compared to the PEM $\big|\big|\Tm\vv_1\big|\big|=\sigma_1^2=-22.6 ~{\rm dB}$, where $\big|\big|.\big|\big|$ is the Euclidean norm of a vector.